-The new look ravine will take a step back to how the Victorians designed the original building back in 1887 with old features reinstated and unique details preserved.
-The ravine will be split over two levels with an open reception area on the ground floor next to the lily pond.
-The building will be modernised so that it’s more energy efficient.
-The red bricked walls and window sills will be restored, pathways will be slightly widened and new triple glazed windows will be installed to retain heat.
+The new look ravine takes a step back to how the Victorians designed the original building back in 1887 with old features reinstated and unique details preserved.
+The building has a new reception area next to the lily pond and has been modernised so that it is more energy efficient.
+The red bricked walls and window sills have been restored, pathways slightly widened and new triple glazed windows installed to retain heat.

 - capital works to restore the key historic features of the ravine, including the original work of Charles McKimm's water features and lighting effect arrangements

 - the creation of a new main entrance enhancing the ravine's visibility, functionality and presence within the gardens as well as its connectivity with the Palm House

 development of the plant collection, including replacement and replanting of specimens